Faculty

 Dr. Katsamanis has served as Principal Investigator, Co-Principal Investigator, Co-investigator, Postdoctoral Fellow, and Research Assistant for twelve major research grant awards.
 She has won many professional honors, served as associate editor and as reviewer for various peer-reviewed professional journals, and has authored or coauthored more than 30 publications in the field of psychophysiology.
 Dr. Katsamanis provides cognitive-behavioral group supervision as a Clinical Supervisor (2008-present) for Rutgers University, the Professional School of Applied and Professional Psychology.
 She also serves as Group Instructor and as Examiner for medical students, residents, and interns for UMDNY/RWJ Medical School (2002-present).
 She is a licensed Clinical Psychologist in New Jersey and New York State, a licensed Professional Counselor in the State of New Jersey, a BCIA-certified biofeedback practitioner, and a hypnotherapist certified by the American Board of Hypnotherapy.

-Lisa Kusch, MS (Applied Breathing Sciences), Certified Breathing Behavior Analyst, Professional Counselor
+Lisa Kusch, MS (Applied Breathing Sciences), Certified Breathing Behavior Analyst, professional counselor

-Peter M. Litchfield, Ph.D., Behavioral Physiologist, Experimental Psychologist
+Peter M. Litchfield, Ph.D., behavioral physiologist, experimental psychologist

-Dr. Litchfield earned his Ph.D. in experimental psychology from the University of Portland in 1972, his M.A. degree in psychology from San Diego State University in 1970, and his B.A. degree in psychology from the University of Michigan in 1964.
+Peter M. Litchfield earned his Ph.D. in experimental psychology from the University of Portland in 1972, his M.A. degree in psychology from San Diego State University in 1970, and his B.A. degree in psychology from the University of Michigan in 1964.
 He completed a one-year sabbatical leave from California Polytechnic State University in behavioral medicine with Theodore.
 X. Barber at Medfield Hospital, in Massachusetts 1975-1976.

-Dylan McKay, M.Sc. (in progress), Diploma Breathing Behavior Analysis, Human Performance Specialist
+Dylan McKay, M.Sc. (in progress), Diploma Breathing Behavior Analysis, human performance specialist

 Dylan McKay is the founder and director of RenderSafe, a company pioneering Special Operations Forces (SOF) and Explosive Ordnance Disposal (EOD) training and capability development for the Defence and Security industry.
 RenderSafe enhances the operational effectiveness of military, law enforcement, and security agencies worldwide through its unique three-pillar approach: Training, Special Effects (SFX), and Human Performance Optimization (HPO).